Rep Swearingen’s recent letter to Governor Evers’ Department of Natural Resources suspending ALL in-person recreational safety classes.

 No one is arguing that caution should be thrown to the wind as we all work together to responsibly re-open.
 We are simply pointing out it is becoming impossible to comprehend what rules everyone needs to play by.

-The DNR is following the lead of the Department of Health Services (DHS), who is waiting on the Department of Public Instruction (DPI) to come out with guidelines for in-person pupil instruction.
+The DNR is following the lead of the Department of Health Services (DHS), which is waiting on the Department of Public Instruction (DPI) to come out with guidelines for in-person pupil instruction.
 Should the DNR not instead be working with local governments on outdoor recreation class guidelines?

 Unfortunately, your administration continues to operate under the Public Health Emergency you declared in Executive Order #72.
 As I’m sure you are aware, the Wisconsin Supreme Court struck down your Executive WISCONSIN LEGISLATURE P. O. Box 7882 Madison, WI 53707-7882